Over 50? Here’s why it might be time to get tailored life insurance

 At these ages, not only is your contribution to your family is extremely important, your risk of having your earning ability impacted by injury or illness is also high – that’s where life insurance can help.

 What does it mean to have life insurance tailored to you?

 Having life insurance tailored to you means that your policy and therefore the price you pay, more accurately represents you and your circumstances.
-It also means you’ll have an adviser by your side to help you when it comes time to make a claim.
+It also means you’ll have a Life Insurance Specialists by your side to help you when it comes time to make a claim.

 Retail life insurance products, unlike most direct insurance products, can be tailored to you and your situation.